Thornam/Timeseries_Transformer/README.md

 task of creating predictions for a portfolio setting.*

 ## Presentation
-The paper creates a model based on the Transformer from the paper by Vaswani et al., 2017 and alternates it for time series data.
+The project creates a model based on the Transformer from the paper by Vaswani et al., 2017 and alternates it for time series data.
 The Transformer model can be presented as follows:

 ![Image of the Transformer Model](/Images/Transformer_model.png "Transformer model")